Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/MigrationGuideApplicationInsights.md

 In `Azure.Monitor.Query` v1.0.x:

 - The `QueryBody` is flattened.
 Users are expected to pass the Kusto query directly to the API.
-- The `timespan` attribute is now required, which helped to avoid querying over the entire data set.
+- The `timespan` parameter is now required, which helps to avoid querying over the entire data set.

 ```csharp
 using Azure;